 Although everybody knows how crucial social media analytics is, the majority of businesses and social media marketers use inbuilt analytics tools.
 7 out of 10 professionals struggle to define social KPIs and don’t know how to gather and interpret metrics.

-This article will shed light on what KPIs you should focus on, how to interpret SM analytics results, and the best social media analytics software to use.
+This article will shed light on what KPIs you should focus on, how to interpret social media analytics results, and the best social media analytics software to use.

 The most commonly tracked social media KPIs